Skip to content ↓

 Integrated Front Door

 All enquiries and referrals are triaged upon receipt and will then be directed to the appropriate service, providing a seamless process with children receiving a service proportionate to their needs.
-It is always best to raise a concern if you are worried; help can then be put into place for that child if needed.
+It is always best to raise a concern if you are worried; help can then be put in place for that child if needed.

 If you have a safeguarding concern for a child, you can contact the Integrated Front Door on: